rackerlabs/docs-developer-blog/_posts/2018-11-29-microsoft-power-bi.md

   code or syntax.

 - **Quick Insights**: This feature enables Power BI to search datasets by using sophisticated algorithms.
-It outputs is a list of charts that help users better understand the data.
+It outputs a list of charts that help users better understand the data.

 - **APIs**: By using the Microsoft Power BI REST API, you can programmatically